 What if any developer, at any time, could check in a new build and kick off a complete regression test suite at will?
 Test more, earlier, and find errors before multiple build iterations, with increasing technology debt, stack up.
 Want to use agile techniques efficiently, particularly DevOps?

 Continuous Testing is made for Continuous Integration.

 Some types of testing are just prohibitively expensive to do manually.
 Imagine an application that varies, in part, on postal code: manual testing can only afford to test a handful of variations.
 Data driven automation, though, could be fed a spreadsheet of interesting postal codes, and left to run overnight.

 Increase the depth of testing using data driven automation.

 In a hurry?
 Want shorter test cycles?
 Don’t have access to infinite test staff?
 Divide and conquer with automation; distribute your testing across banks of machines, and let your manual testers work on the items that can‘t be automated.

 Run in parallel, run faster.

 As a business, the best way to cut spending is to invest in areas that will cut future costs.
 For manual testing, a company will spend 1x, meaning every time you run the manual test, it costs a unit of 1.
-When automating, there is a cost of 4, meaning it takes 4 times as long to automate a feature VS manually testing it.
+When automating, there is a cost of 10, meaning it takes 10 times as long to automate a feature vs. manually testing it.
 Initially manual testing seems as it is the cheapest solution.
-However, since manual testing is 1x and automated testing is 4, after four iterations of a manual test, automated tests begin to save the company money.
+However, since manual testing is 1x and automated testing is 10x, after ten iterations of a manual test, automated tests begin to save the company money.

 The more you test the more you save.